 The Hands Project

-The Hands Project is a community art initiative by artist Lee Ko.
+The Hands Project is a long-term community art initiative created by Charlotte-based artist Lee Ko.

 Story in Brief

-After a year of development, the project relaunched in 2024 with public documentation and has continued to grow ever since.
-The goal is to complete 100 castings and present them together in a exhibition at Nine Eighteen Nine Gallery in September 2026.
+After a year of quiet development, the project formally expanded in 2024 and continues to grow.
+The vision is to complete 100 castings and present them together in a future exhibition.

 Vision

-Looking ahead, the vision is for The Hands Project to live on as a collective archive that can be preserved and shared by the wider community.
-Any future stewardship of the collection will be directed back into Charlotte—supporting foster/adoption services for children and strengthening the artist community.
+Looking ahead, The Hands Project is envisioned as a living collective archive — one that can be preserved and shared with the wider community.

-In this way, The Hands Project becomes more than an archive—it creates a lasting cycle of creativity, generosity, and impact.
+It becomes a lasting cycle of creativity, generosity, and shared responsibility.

 The Hands Project in the Press

-Click the QC LOGO to read the full story.
+Click the images below to view the full features.

 The Process